-CHBRP estimates that 30,822 births would occur among women enrolled in CDI-regulated policies in 2010 (Table 1).
-Of those births, 8,298 would be to women who did not have coverage for maternity services at the time of pregnancy.
-All of these 8,298 women would be individual policy enrollees.
-These estimates are based on the Milliman Health Cost Guidelines estimates of age/gender pregnancy rates among all female employees with privately funded insurance with maternity coverage and the age and gender distribution of the 2,438,000 Californians enrolled in all CDI-regulated policies (i.e., group and individual).
+CHBRP estimates that 31,328 pregnancies would occur among women enrolled in CDI-regulated policies in 2011 (Table 1).
+Of those births, 8,574 would be to women who did not have coverage for maternity services at the time of pregnancy.
+All of these 8,574 women would be individual policy enrollees.
+These estimates are based on the Milliman Health Cost Guidelines estimates of age/gender pregnancy rates among all female employees with privately funded insurance with maternity coverage and the age and gender distribution of the 2,858,000 Californians enrolled in all CDI-regulated policies (i.e., group and individual).
 Birth rates among women with CDI-regulated individual policies were assumed to be comparable to those among female employees with privately funded insurance, because after weighting for age group, the aggregate birth rate calculated using Milliman's estimates for female employees was very similar to the birth rates provided by respondents to CHBRP's coverage survey.

-The estimated number of births to women with no maternity coverage assumes that age-adjusted birth rates are the same among women who have maternity benefits and women who do not have maternity benefits, or no "selection effects."
+The estimated number of births to women with no maternity coverage assumes that age-adjusted birth rates are the same among women who have maternity benefits and women who do not have maternity benefits, and, thus, that there are no "selection effects."
 There are several reasons to support this assumption:

 • Richer benefits: Although there is clearly good reason to believe that women who choose insurance policies in the individual market without maternity benefits would have lower birth rates due to self-selection, CHBRP's survey of health plan enrollment data by age and gender indicates that many women who are 50 years or older have policies with maternity benefits.
 This finding suggests that policies with maternity benefits are appealing for reasons other than the maternity benefit.
-For example, these policies usually provide a much richer mix of benefits beyond maternity benefits.
+For example, these policies usually provide a much richer mix of benefits beyond maternity benefits, with maternity services as a rider in isolation not being an option.
 Thus, women of childbearing age are also likely to find these policies valuable for reasons other than the maternity benefit.

-- Unplanned pregnancies: A recent Centers for Disease Control and Prevention (CDC) study reports that 49% of pregnancies are unplanned, suggesting that even among women who self-select into policies without maternity benefits, birth rates may be higher than the women themselves intend (Finer and Henshaw, 2006). - Insuring against financial risk: Women (and men) may be selecting insurance policies without maternity benefits primarily to provide protection against large financial risks, and may view pregnancy as a reasonable financial risk against which they should self-insure.
+- Unplanned pregnancies: A Centers for Disease Control and Prevention (CDC) study reports that 49% of pregnancies are unplanned, suggesting that even among women who self-select into policies without maternity benefits, birth rates may be higher than the women themselves intend (Finer and Henshaw, 2006). - Insuring against financial risk: Women (and men) may be selecting insurance policies without maternity benefits primarily to provide protection against large financial risks, and may view pregnancy as an event with low enough probability to accept the financial risk of having to pay out of pocket if pregnancy did occur.

-Because CHBRP assumes that birth rates are the same for policies that currently do and do not offer maternity coverage (i.e., no selection effects), the estimates of total expenditures derived using this assumption should be considered an upper bound.
-In other words, if the women who purchase individual coverage without maternity benefits have lower pregnancy rates than women who purchase individual coverage with maternity benefits, even after adjusting for age, then CHBRP's estimate of the impact of AB 1825 on covered deliveries, total expenditures, and premiums could be lower than presented in this analysis.
+Because CHBRP assumes that pregnancy rates are the same for policies that currently do and do not offer maternity coverage (i.e., no selection effects), the estimates of total expenditures derived using this assumption should be considered an upper bound.
+In other words, if the women who purchase individual coverage without maternity benefits have lower pregnancy rates than women who purchase individual coverage with maternity benefits, even after adjusting for age, then CHBRP's estimate of the impact of AB 185 on covered deliveries, total expenditures, and premiums could be lower than presented in this analysis.